Emily Short

 Emily Short is an interactive fiction (IF) writer.
+From 2020 to 2023, she was creative director of Failbetter Games, the studio behind Fallen London and its spinoffs.

-She is perhaps best known for her debut game Galatea and her use of psychologically complex non-player characters (NPCs).
+She is known for her debut game Galatea (2000) and her use of psychologically complex non-player characters (NPCs).

-Short has been called "a visionary in the world of text-based games for years," and is the author of over forty works of IF in addition to being chief editor of the IF Theory Book.
+Short has been called "a visionary in the world of text-based games for years," and is the author of over forty works of IF.
+She wrote the chapters "Challenges of a Broad Geography" and "NPC Conversation Systems" for the 2011 The IF Theory Reader.

-She wrote a regular column on interactive fiction (IF) for Rock, Paper, Shotgun.
+She wrote a regular column on IF for Rock Paper Shotgun.

 Career

 In June 2011, Emily Short, with Richard Evans, co-founded Little TextPeople, which explored the emotional possibilities of interactive fiction.
 It was acquired in early 2012 by Linden Lab.
 In 2014, Short was let go by Linden Lab, ending the project she was working on, Versu.
+Around that time, she started the Oxford and London Interactive Fiction Group.

 In September 2016, Short was hired by Spirit AI, a roughly 15 person company working on machine learning and natural language processing.
 She joined its board of directors in 2018, and was later named Chief Product Officer.

 In January 2020, Short joined the 12 person Failbetter Games as creative director.
+She announced her departure from the studio in January 2024.

+Short is one of the members of the advisory board for Interactive Fiction Technology Foundation (IFTF).